Everything you need to know about Apple’s iPhone 15

 Per TrendForce’s report, the iPhone 15 could sport an extra eighth optical element (8P) for the main lens, which would help enhance image details.
 TF International Securities analyst Ming-chi Kuo, however, doubts this “8P” upgrade will make it into the iPhone 15 Pros.
 “I think the rumored iPhone 15 Pro series's adoption of an 8P lens won't likely come true,” Kuo said in a tweet.

 Additionally, the report claims the iPhone 15 Pro Max could come with a 10x optical zoom (a big leap from the 3x optical zoom on the iPhone 14 Pro Max).
 This 10x zoom would use a periscope lens design similar to what many Android phones, including the Samsung Galaxy S22 Ultra, have been using for years.
+However, Apple may keep the optical zoom upgrade exclusive to its Pro Max model, according to Kuo.

 Apple added autofocus to the selfie cameras in the iPhone 14s.
 Could it make the front-facing camera even better on the iPhone 15s?
 We hope so!